demonitized-boi/pride-status/README.md

 If you feel that something should be added to this code, please feel free to make a pull request.
 We love feedback and want to make the experience as pleasant as we can.

-You can also submit images to be added to the RPC list, although we do have a limit.
+You can also submit images to be added to the RPC list, although we do have a limit (50).
 If you want to submit an image for consideration, create an issue with the flag `Feature Request`

 # IMPORTANT #